 Danish citizenship

-The citizenship that a child receives at birth is determined by the parents’ citizenships and by which Danish legislation on citizenship is in force at the time of birth.
+The citizenship that a child receives at birth is determined by the parents’ citizenships and by which Danish legislation on citizenship was in force at the time of birth.

 In the case of children born 1 July 2014 or later, the child automatically becomes a Danish citizen if the mother, father or co-mother is a Danish citizen.
 This applies regardless of where the child was born, and irrespective of whether the parents are married.
-This also applies to adoptive children under the age of 12.
+This also applies to adopted children under 12 years of age who have been adopted under a Danish adoption order, or where the child has been adopted by a foreign decision recognised under section 28 (2) of the Danish Adoption Act.

 On the website of the Ministry of Immigration and Integration, you can read about the rules that apply to Danish citizenship by birth.
 Here you can also find the rules that apply to children born before 1 July 2014.

-As a citizen of a Nordic country, you can become a Danish citizen under two different sets of rules: by declaration or by naturalisation.
+As a citizen of Finland, Iceland, Norway or Sweden, you can become a Danish citizen under two different sets of rules: by declaration or by naturalisation.

-If you are a Nordic citizen, you may, under certain conditions, become a Danish citizen by making a declaration to the Ministry of Immigration and Integration.
+If you are a citizen of a Nordic country, you may, under certain conditions, become a Danish citizen by making a declaration to the Ministry of Immigration and Integration.

-You can read more on the web pages of the the Ministry of Immigration and Integration on citizenship by declaration.
+You can read more about citizenship by declaration on the website of the Ministry of Immigration and Integration.

 If, as a Nordic citizen, you do not meet the conditions for making a declaration of Danish citizenship, you can apply for Danish citizenship by naturalisation.
 Applications for Danish citizenship are processed by the Ministry of Immigration and Integration.
 If you meet the conditions for acquiring Danish citizenship, you will be included in a parliamentary bill called the Act of Notification of Naturalisation, which will subsequently be submitted to the Danish Parliament.

-You must meet the following conditions: You can find more information on the requirements on the web page of the Ministry of Immigration and Integration, and in Executive Circular Letter no. 9461 of 17 June 2021.
+You must fulfil the following conditions to be admitted to citizenship as a Nordic citizen under the Act of Notification of Naturalisation.
+You can find more information on the requirements on the website of the Ministry of Immigration and Integration, and in Executive Circular Letter no. 9461 of 17 June 2021.

-- You must document your Danish language skills with a certificate from one of several specified tests.
-Swedish and Norwegian-speaking applicants may document their knowledge of Danish with a certificate of a passing grade from a Swedish-language or Norwegian-language primary school.
+• You must document your Danish language skills with a certificate from one of several specified tests.
+Swedish and Norwegian-speaking applicants may document their knowledge of Danish with a certificate of a pass grade from a Swedish-language or Norwegian-language primary school.

-- You must document your knowledge of Danish society, culture and history with a certificate from a special citizenship test.
-Swedish and Norwegian applicants who can present a certificate of a passing grade from a Swedish or Norwegian-language primary school are exempt from this test.
+• You must document your knowledge of Danish society, culture and history with a certificate from a special citizenship test.
+Swedish and Norwegian-speaking applicants who can present a certificate of a pass grade from a Swedish-language or Norwegian-language primary school are exempt from this test.

 If you wish to apply for Danish citizenship, but you are not a citizen of a Nordic country